Impedyme Dual Active Bridge Control car charger wireframe

 Simulation Objectives

-• Efficiency of soft-switching techniques at different operating points.
+• Efficiency of soft-switching across various operating points

-• Converter performance under transient and steady-state conditions.
+• Converter performance in transient and steady-state modes

-➡️ HIL/PHIL Benefit: Facilitates real-time tuning and optimization of control strategies.
+➡️ HIL/PHIL Benefit: Enables real-time tuning and optimization of control strategies for the DAB converter.

 Technical Description